 Speech Therapy at Progress Therapy Center

-Empowering Communication.
-Building Confidence.
-Preparing for the Classroom.
+Empowering Communication, Building Confidence, & Preparing for the Classroom.

-At Progress Therapy Center, our Speech Therapy Program is designed to help children become confident, effective communicators—both in and out of the classroom.
+At Progress Therapy Center, our Speech Therapy Program is designed to help children become confident, effective communicators—both in & out of the classroom.
 Our services support children with a wide range of speech and language challenges, including:

-• Articulation and phonological disorders
+• Articulation & phonological disorders

-• Expressive and receptive language delays
+• Expressive & receptive language delays

-• Fluency and stuttering
+• Fluency & stuttering

 • Social communication difficulties